bryceamacker/terraform-mgmt-bootstrap/README.md

 These variables can be used in subsequent Azure DevOps pipelines.

-# Next Steps
+# Next Steps & Example Environment

 This repo is intended to lay the ground work for Azure DevOps pipelines to be set up to deploy further resources.
-The shared variable group is a key part of enabling this, but the configuration of those pipelines is something deeply project specific, so is not covered here.
+The shared variable group is a key part of enabling this, but the configuration of those pipelines is something clearly project & environment specific, so is not covered here.

-An example pipeline is given in the `azdo/` directory, showing how to run a pipeline using the shared state and the service principal that has been setup using secure variables
+An a working pipeline with demo Terraform is given in the `example/` directory.
+This environment is nothing more than a resource group & a storage account for illustrative purposes.
+The focus is the pipeline file; `example/deploy.yaml` this carries out the deployment as follows:

+- Uses the above `shared-secrets` variable group
+- Runs using the service principal details held in Key Vault
+- Keeps state in the management backend state storage account
+- Carries out standard Terraform init / plan / apply

+Refer to the [example/deploy.yaml](example/deploy.yaml) file for further details

-If you are using a mono-repo, the whole of this repo can be dropped in as a sub-folder, in order to keep the Terraform separate from any Terraform you wish to use in your other "spoke" pipelines
+If you are using a mono-repo, the whole of this repo can be dropped in as a sub-folder, in order to keep the Terraform separate from any Terraform you wish to use in your other pipelines.